 In January 2002, a collaboration of area residents, faith-based groups, and health and social services providers founded the Fort Worth Northside Community Health Center, Inc. (FWNCHC) as a 501(c)(3) nonprofit organization to address the health disparities of Fort Worth’s Northside residents.
 After planning for 18 months, the group applied for Community Health Center funds from the Bureau of Primary Health Care/HRSA.
 The clinic was designated a Federally Qualified Health Center (FQHC) eligible for federal funding in September 2005.

-Funds in the amount of $650,000 were granted effective December 1, 2004.
-(The Secretary of HHS move the start date to September 19, 2005 due to Hurricanes Katrina and Rita.)
-On October 1, 2005, FWNCHC assumed control of the clinic through a Memorandum of Understanding with University of North Texas Health Science Center and John Peter Smith Health Network and begin operations in 2006.
+On October 1, 2005, FWNCHC assumed control of the health center through a Memorandum of Understanding with University of North Texas Health Science Center and John Peter Smith Health Network and begin operations in 2006.
 In 2010, the Board renames the corporation as North Texas Area Community Health Centers, Inc., – a name fitted more with the new service area and strategic direction.

 Need and Health Disparities

-NTACHC has served a predominately, low-income, working poor, young, uninsured and underinsured population.
 The service area population is comprised of 160,961 people.
-NTACHC operates three clinics strategically located in the Northside, and in the Southeast of the city of Fort Worth and operational in September 2015, in Arlington.
+NTACHC operates three clinics strategically located in the Northside and Southeast Fort Worth and in Arlington.

 The Northside Community Health Center is located in the center of 13 federally designated medical underserved and health professional shortage census tracts in Fort Worth.
 Per the 2010 Census, the population in these tracts is 66,305 and is 77% Hispanics with 7% African Americans.
 The Hispanic population is a combination of long-term residents and newly arrived immigrants, mostly of Mexican ancestry.
 Sixty-six percent (66%) of the population live at or below 200% of the poverty index; 20% of households in this area have an income below $15,000 per year; with higher than normal diabetes and obesity rates.